-- The impact of the ongoing COVID-19 pandemic. - Reductions or lack of growth in our assets under management, whether due to poor investment performance by our funds or redemptions by investors in our funds. - Difficult global market and economic conditions. - Loss of investor confidence in the global financial markets and investing in general and in alternative asset managers in particular. - Competitively adverse actions taken by other hedge fund managers with respect to pricing, fund structure, redemptions, employee recruiting and compensation. - Inability to attract, retain or motivate our active executive managing directors, investment professionals, managing directors or other key personnel. - Public or other offerings of additional Class A Shares. - Inability to develop or successfully execute on business strategies or plans. - Unanticipated variations in our quarterly operating results or dividends. - Failure to meet analysts' earnings estimates. - Publication of negative or inaccurate research reports about us or the asset management industry or the failure of securities analysts to provide adequate coverage of our Class A Shares in the future. - Adverse market reaction to any indebtedness we may incur, Sculptor Operating Group common units or cash awards we may grant under our 2013 Incentive Plan or otherwise, or any other securities we may issue in the future. - Changes in market valuations of similar companies. - Speculation in the press or investment community about our business. - Additional or unexpected changes or proposed changes in laws or regulations or differing interpretations thereof affecting our business or enforcement of these laws and regulations, or announcements relating to these matters. - Increases in compliance or enforcement inquiries and investigations by regulatory authorities, including as a result of regulations mandated by the Dodd-Frank Act and other initiatives of various regulators that have jurisdiction over us related to the alternative asset management industry. - · Adverse publicity about the asset management industry generally or scandals involving hedge funds specifically.
+- The impact of the ongoing COVID-19 pandemic. - Reductions or lack of growth in our Assets Under Management, whether due to poor investment performance by our funds or redemptions by investors in our funds. - Difficult global market and economic conditions. - Loss of investor confidence in the global financial markets and investing in general and in alternative asset managers in particular. - Competitively adverse actions taken by other hedge fund managers with respect to pricing, fund structure, redemptions, employee recruiting and compensation. - Inability to attract, retain or motivate our active executive managing directors, investment professionals, managing directors or other key personnel. - Public or other offerings of additional Class A Shares. - Inability to develop or successfully execute on business strategies or plans. - Unanticipated variations in our quarterly operating results or dividends.

+- Failure to meet analysts' earnings estimates. - Publication of negative or inaccurate research reports about us or the asset management industry or the failure of securities analysts to provide adequate coverage of our Class A Shares in the future. - Adverse market reaction to any indebtedness we may incur, Sculptor Operating Group common units or cash awards we may grant under our 2013 Incentive Plan or otherwise, or any other securities we may issue in the future. - Changes in market valuations of similar companies. - Speculation in the press or investment community about our business. - Additional or unexpected changes or proposed changes in laws or regulations or differing interpretations thereof affecting our business or enforcement of these laws and regulations, or announcements relating to these matters. - Increases in compliance or enforcement inquiries and investigations by regulatory authorities, including as a result of regulations mandated by the Dodd-Frank Act and other initiatives of various regulators that have jurisdiction over us related to the alternative asset management industry. - Adverse publicity about the asset management industry generally or scandals involving hedge funds specifically. - Negative publicity or unfavorable or downgraded reports published by analysts who cover our securities.